3laasayed22/Kidney-disease-detection-/README.md

 The accuracy plot shows that training and validation accuracy increase steadily, stabilizing near 99%, indicating effective learning.
 The loss plot demonstrates a rapid decline, confirming that the model minimizes errors efficiently.
 The small gap between training and validation curves suggests that overfitting is well-controlled.

+### How to Run the Model

+1. Install the required dependencies: pip install -r requirements.txt

+2. Run the application:
+   python app.py

+3. Upload a CT scan image for prediction.

+⚠️ Ensure the uploaded image is a CT scan to get accurate results.